Borrowing, Circulation & Renewals

 Interview Room - May be reserved Monday - Friday, 8:30am - 9:00pm.
 Book this room.

 The Interview Room is available to patrons looking for a small, private space to hold phone interviews or video conferences (Skype, Zoom, etc).
 The Interview Room includes a whiteboard and a single small table that fits one to two chairs on per side.
 No equipment or phone line provided.
 Wireless connectivity only.
+Must be reserved at least 24 hours in advance.
 First-come, first-served outside reservation hours.

 Four collaboration rooms (W417, W419, W421, and W423) - May be reserved seven days a week, 4 - 10p.
 Reserve these rooms.

 Group study rooms include a whiteboard and a single small table that will accommodate two to five people.
 No equipment or phone line provided.
 Wireless connectivity only.
+Must be reserved at least 24 hours in advance.
 First-come, first-served outside reservation hours.